Philippines national baseball team

 The Philippines national baseball team represents the Philippines in international matches and tournaments.
 It is organized by the Philippine Amateur Baseball Association.

 They were the inaugural champions of the Asian Baseball Championships in 1954 but finished fourth in seven of the next eight editions of the biennial events.

-Since their last fourth-place finish in 1973, the national team has struggled in competing against top level Asian national teams such as Japan, Chinese Taipei, and Korea, among others.

 They have recently participated in the 2006 Intercontinental Cup, and the 2006 Asian Games.
 They won the gold medal at the 2005 Southeast Asian Games when they hosted the biennial meet.

 History

 Early history

 Baseball had a long history in the Philippines with the sport's introduction in the islands dating back in 1898.
 At the inaugural Asian Baseball Championship in 1954, the Philippines managed to finish first.

 From the 1960s until the 1970s, baseball was a national pastime in the country.
 From 1955 until 1971, in all but one of the eight editions of that period, the Philippines finished either third or fourth at the Asian Baseball Championship which was dominated by Japan, South Korea, and Taiwan (later competes as Chinese Taipei).
 The Philippines last podium finish was in 1971, where it finished third.